git-disl/awesome_LLM-harmful-fine-tuning-papers/README.md

 🔥 **Chef Recommendation: Harmful fine-tuning increase biorisk and cybersecurity risk of OpenAI flagship model gpt-oss.
 Check out the recent [OpenAI technical report](https://arxiv.org/pdf/2508.03153)**.

+🔥 **We collected all the related ICLR2026 submission.
+Please use ctrl+f to search for ICLR2026 submission if interested.**.

 ## Content

 - Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey